leonardcyber/unofficialkyc-cli/README.md

-The snap works on more distributions than we could ever expect to suport directly, updates automatically, provides a standard environment for the thing to run in and for us to test, it's barely bigger than the default binary, and allows us to somewhat securely sandbox it from the rest of your operating system without resorting to docker containers.
+The snap works on more distributions than we could ever expect to suport directly, updates automatically, provides a standard environment for the thing to run in and for us to test, is barely bigger than the default binary, and allows us to somewhat securely sandbox it from the rest of your operating system without resorting to docker containers.
 It's too much of a quick win for us to start writing .debs and .emerges and .aurs by hand, when we could be